 This course covers financial statements, ratio analysis, operations planning and making and understanding investment decisions.
-Prerequisite: ACC 500
+Prerequisite: ACC 500.
+This course is open to students entering the CED program in 2010 and later years.

 CED 659 Topics in CED (3 credits)